 You’ll need to get veterinary attention for your Dachshund at the first signs of trouble.
 Limping, whining, reluctance to move or any other sign of back pain is an emergency.
 Your vet will do their best to help.

 Medication such as anti-inflamatories can be used in mild cases, along with crate rest.
 For more severe cases surgery can help a dog’s suffering, but euthanasia is often the sad final result.

-Although there is not currently a screening process for this condition, evidence suggests that back trouble does run in families so ask your breeder about the known cases in any potential pup’s family tree.
+Although there is not currently a screening process for this condition, evidence suggests that back trouble does run in families so ask your breeder about the known cases in their Dachshund puppies’ family tree.